Trajectory Modeling via Random Utility Inverse Reinforcement Learning: Background and Related Work

+in which $p(\tau_i|\bm{\theta})$ is given by \eqref{eq:_max_ent} and $\Theta$ is a parameter space.
+Notice that computing the normalization constant $z(\bm{\theta})$ is often intractable, since it involves the enumeration of all possible trajectories, which will be impossible in the case of a countable set of trajectories or computationally infeasible in the case of a finite but large set of possible trajectories.
+Consequently, $z(\bm{\theta})$ is in practice computed approximately.

-In our application, the agents an analyst observes are drivers and the environment is a road network.
+In our application, the agents observed by an analyst are drivers and the environment is a road network.
 A driver executes a task of traveling between an origin and a destination and wants to achieve this efficiently in order to minimize total distance, time, or some other criteria which are unknown to the analyst.
-We only have access to a sequence of locations which constitute a driver's trajectory between origin and destination, detected by external sensors on the road network.
-Our objective is then to learn from trajectory data the parameters of an IRL-based generative model.
-We also use concepts from random utility theory, as introduced in the next section, to model the unknown reward function.
+We only have access to a sequence of locations which forms a driver's trajectory between an origin and a destination, detected by external sensors on the street network.
+Our objective is to learn, from trajectory data, the parameters of a model of the unknown reward function.
+We use concepts from random utility theory, introduced in the next section, to model the unknown reward function.